hassanabidpk/PizzaFinder/README.md

 - Reactive UIs using LiveData observables
 - Dependency injection 🗡 [Work in Progress]
 - tests 🛠 [Work in Progress]
+- Load image from network [ Work in Progress]

 ![Image](screenshots/screenshot_1.png)